Bridging the Semantic-Action Gap in Visual Token Pruning for Efficient VLA Inference: Introduction

-Previous research~\cite{chen2024fastv,shang2024prumerge,alvar2025divprune} has shown that visual representations (i.e., visual tokens) in Vision-Language Models (VLMs) are highly redundant.
-Consequently, visual token pruning, which retains the most salient tokens while pruning the rest, has become a general and effective approach to improve VLM inference efficiency~\cite{alvar2025divprune,chen2024fastv,zhang2024sparsevlm,shang2024prumerge,ye2025fitprune,xing2024drop,holov} and shows promise for general VLA acceleration.
-These methods typically define \textit{importance criteria} for tokens, such as attention scores~\cite{chen2024fastv,zhang2024sparsevlm,holov}, gradient information~\cite{mao2025pruneandmerge,mao2025efficientvlm} or feature diversity~\cite{alvar2025divprune} to quantify the significance of visual tokens, and less important tokens are pruned at inference time.
-By reducing visual redundancy, they yield substantial compute savings with minimal accuracy loss on standard VLM tasks such as image captioning~\cite{agrawal2019nocaps,plummer2015flickr30k}, VQA~\cite{hudson2019gqa,liu2024mmbench}, and video understanding~\cite{xu2017video,li2016tgif}.
+A particularly appealing direction for training-free VLA acceleration is to reduce the computation induced by visual tokens.
+Prior VLM studies have shown that visual tokens are highly redundant~\citep{chen2024fastv,shang2024prumerge,alvar2025divprune}, and visual token pruning, which retains the most salient tokens while pruning the rest, has become a general and effective approach to improve VLM inference efficiency~\citep{alvar2025divprune,chen2024fastv,zhang2024sparsevlm,shang2024prumerge,ye2025fitprune,xing2024drop,holov}.
+Since modern VLA models typically build on VLM backbones and inherit their visual-token processing pipeline, visual token pruning shows promise for VLA acceleration.
+Existing visual token pruning methods typically define \textbf{importance criteria} for tokens, such as attention scores~\citep{chen2024fastv,zhang2024sparsevlm,holov}, gradient information~\citep{mao2025pruneandmerge,mao2025efficientvlm} or feature diversity~\citep{alvar2025divprune} to quantify the significance of visual tokens, and less important tokens are pruned at inference time.
+By reducing visual redundancy, they yield substantial compute savings with minimal accuracy loss on standard VLM tasks such as image captioning~\citep{agrawal2019nocaps,plummer2015flickr30k}, VQA~\citep{hudson2019gqa,liu2024mmbench}, and video understanding~\citep{xu2017video,li2016tgif}.